Charter of the Audit & Risk Committee of the Board of Directors

-The Audit and Risk Committee (the “Committee”) is appointed by the Board of Directors to assist the Board in monitoring (1) the integrity of the Company’s financial reporting, (2) the independent auditor’s qualifications and independence, (3) the Company’s systems of internal controls, (4) the performance of the Company’s Internal Audit Department and (5) the Company’s Risk Governance Structure, and (6) the Company’s Compliance Risk Management Framework and compliance with legal and regulatory requirements.
+The Audit and Risk Committee (the “Committee”) is appointed by the Board of Directors to assist the Board in monitoring (1) the integrity of the Company’s financial reporting, (2) the independent accountants’ qualifications, independence and performance, (3) the Company’s systems of internal controls, (4) the performance of the Company’s Internal Audit Department, (5) the Company’s Risk Governance Structure, and (6) the Company’s Compliance Risk Management Framework and compliance with legal and regulatory requirements.

 The Committee shall prepare the report required by the rules of the Securities and Exchange Commission (the “SEC”) to be included in the Company’s Annual Proxy statement.

-The Audit and Risk Committee (the Committee) shall consist of no fewer than three independent directors (in accordance with the independence standards adopted from time to time by the New York Stock Exchange (the “NYSE”), SEC and other regulatory requirements).
+The Committee shall consist of no fewer than three independent directors (in accordance with the independence standards adopted from time to time by the New York Stock Exchange (the “NYSE”), SEC and other regulatory requirements).
 The members of the Committee and the Chair of the Committee shall be appointed annually by the Board of Directors and may be removed by the Board of Directors.
 The members of the Committee shall be persons who are financially literate, in the judgment of the Board of Directors.
-At least one of the members of the Committee shall be a person who, in the judgment of the Board of Directors, has accounting or financial management expertise” in accordance with NYSE listing standards.
+At least one of the members of the Committee shall be a person who, in the judgment of the Board of Directors, has “accounting or related financial management expertise” in accordance with NYSE listing standards.
 At least one of the members of the Committee shall be a person who, in the judgment of the Board of Directors, is qualified to serve as an “audit committee financial expert” as defined by the SEC.
 At least one member of the Committee shall have experience in identifying, assessing and managing risk exposures of large, complex firms.

-Generally, the Audit and Risk Committee shall hold formal meetings prior to each quarterly meeting of the Board of Directors and telephone meetings with the Company’s Chief Financial Officer and the independent accountants prior to the release of quarterly financial results.
+Generally, the Committee shall hold formal meetings prior to each quarterly meeting of the Board of Directors and telephone meetings with the Company’s Chief Financial Officer and the independent accountants prior to the release of quarterly financial results.
 Additional meetings, either in person or by telephone, may be held from time to time as determined by the Chair of the Committee.
-In addition, members of the Audit and Risk Committee are free to contact members of management including financial managers, compliance managers, the Director of Internal Audit, the Senior Vice President for Risk Management, the Company’s internal and outside counsel and the Company’s independent accountants whenever they consider appropriate; the Committee may request reports or presentations at Committee Meetings from any of these individuals.
+In addition, members of the Committee are free to contact members of management including financial managers, compliance managers, the Chief Audit Executive, the Chief Risk Officer, the Chief Compliance Officer, the Company’s General Counsel, outside counsel and the Company’s independent accountants whenever they consider appropriate; the Committee may request reports or presentations at Committee Meetings from any of these individuals.
 The Committee shall meet periodically with senior management responsible for the Company’s financial reporting.
 Written minutes of the Committee meetings shall be maintained.

 a.
 The Company’s independent accountants are ultimately accountable to the Board of Directors, as representative of the Company’s shareholders.
 The Audit and Risk Committee exercises the responsibility of the Board of Directors in that oversight role.

 b.
-The Audit and Risk Committee shall be directly responsible for the appointment (subject to shareholder ratification in the Committee’s discretion as permitted by law), retention, compensation, and oversight of the work of the independent accountants employed by the Company (including resolution of disagreements between management and the auditors regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
-In that connection, the independent accountants shall report directly to the Audit and Risk Committee and the Committee shall determine appropriate funding for payment of compensation to the Company’s independent accountants.
+The Committee shall be directly responsible for the appointment (subject to shareholder ratification in the Committee’s discretion as permitted by law), retention, compensation, and oversight of the work of the independent accountants employed by the Company (including resolution of disagreements between management and the auditors regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
+In that connection, the independent accountants shall report directly to the Committee and the Committee shall determine appropriate funding for payment of compensation to the Company’s independent accountants.
 The Committee shall have the sole authority to terminate the auditor in its discretion.

 d.
-The Audit and Risk Committee shall approve in advance any audit and non-audit services, including tax services, to be performed for the Company by its independent accountants, except for services that were not recognized at the time of the engagement to be non-audit services and for which the compensation does not exceed 5% of the total revenues paid to the independent auditors by the Company during the fiscal year; provided, however, that such "de minimis" services are approved by the Audit and Risk Committee or one or more members to whom authority has been granted to make such approval prior to completion of the services.
-In that connection, the Committee shall receive from the independent auditors, at least annually, a written statement setting out all relationships between them and the Company and the fees paid for those services.
+The Committee shall approve in advance any audit and non-audit services, including tax services, to be performed for the Company by its independent accountants, except for services that were not recognized at the time of the engagement to be non-audit services and for which the compensation does not exceed 5% of the total revenues paid to the independent accountants by the Company during the fiscal year; provided, however, that such "de minimis" services are approved by the Committee or one or more members to whom authority has been granted to make such approval prior to completion of the services.
+In that connection, the Committee shall receive from the independent accountants, at least annually, a written statement setting out all relationships between them and the Company and the fees paid for those services.

-e.
+f.
 The Committee shall meet with the independent accountants on a regular basis, as it determines appropriate.
-At least once a year, the Committee shall meet with representatives of the independent auditors without the presence of management representatives.
+At least once a year, the Committee shall meet with representatives of the independent accountants without the presence of management representatives.

-f.
-Ensure the rotation of the audit partners as required by law.
-Consider whether, in order to ensure continuing auditor independence, it’s appropriate to adopt a policy of rotating the independent auditing firm on a regular basis.
+g.
+The Committee shall ensure the rotation of the audit partners as required by law.
+The Committee shall consider whether, in order to ensure continuing auditor independence, it’s appropriate to adopt a policy of rotating the independent accounting firm on a regular basis.

-i.
-Prior to release of the financial results and related press releases for each quarter and the fiscal year the Committee, or one of its members, shall review them with management and representatives of the independent accountants, and shall review with them the "Management’s Discussion and Analysis" section of the Company’s filings with the SEC.
+k.
+Prior to release of the financial results and related press releases for each quarter and the fiscal year, the Committee, or one of its members, shall review them with management and representatives of the independent accountants, and shall review with them the "Management’s Discussion and Analysis" section of the Company’s filings with the SEC.
 The Committee shall also discuss financial information and any earnings guidance provided to rating agencies and analysts, as well as non-GAAP financial measures.
 Such discussions may be general (consisting of discussing the types of information to be disclosed of the types of presentations to be made).
 Any earnings release or each instance in which the Company provides earning guidance need not be discussed in advance.

-In that connection, the Audit and Risk Committee shall review with the independent accountants:
+In connection with the foregoing, the Committee shall review with the independent accountants:

 (1) All critical accounting policies and practices to be used;